Investment Banking and International Finance

 - Understand the purpose of leveraged buyouts (LBOs), their structure and means of success.

 Participant evaluation is based on project-work prepared in groups.
 Several groups will be invited to present their work to the whole class.
 Individual student participation throughout the program can lead to a grading bonus.
+Participants will also be graded on a final exam.

 Students who successfully complete the program will earn 7 ECTS credits.*